-- 1. Type in your browser: Castle Branch - 2.
+- 1. Type in your browser: Castle Branch or go to: https://mycb.castlebranch.com/ - 2.
 In the Place Order Package Code box, enter the package code for GSU: - a.
 Go06 for initial background check. - b.
 Go06re for background recheck. - 3.
 Continue Order and submit the information required - 4.
 Be sure that you designate Communication Disorders as the degree/certification department when completing the form.